Cassini-UVIS/users_guide/01_uvis_on_pds.md

 ### Microprocessor

-The UVIS microprocessor electronics and control subassembly consists of input-output elements, power conditioning, science data and housekeeping data collection electronics, and microprocessor control elements.
+The UVIS microprocessor electronics and control subassembly consists of

+* input-output elements,
+* power conditioning,
+* science data and housekeeping data collection electronics,
+* microprocessor control elements.

 The microprocessor on the UVIS